auth0/docs/articles/best-practices/rules.md

 :::

 #### Limit calls to paid services
-If you have rules that call paid services - such as sending SMS messages via Twilio - make sure that you only use those servicess when necessary.
+If you have rules that call paid services - such as sending SMS messages via Twilio - make sure that you only use those services when necessary.
 This not only provides performance enhancement but helps to avoid extra charges too.
 To help reduce calls to paid services:

 * Disallow public sign-ups to reduce the number of users who can sign up and trigger calls to paid services.
 * Ensure that a rule only gets triggered for an authorized subset of users, or other appropriate conditions.
 For example, you may want to add logic that checks if a user has a particular email domain, role/group, or subscription level before triggering the call to the paid service.